Eric Hansen.tv - Production Workflow Design

 Rumor: Canon XLH1-style 35mm Sensor Camera with EF mount

-Posted by Hansen - November 7, 2010 - News, Production
+Posted by Eric Hansen - November 7, 2010 - News, Production

 I’ve written in other posts that I don’t like to concentrate on vaporware like the RED Scarlet.
 But I think rumors can be fun and give an interesting glimpse towards the possible future.
 Even if the products never appear, it’s cool to see what some companies are thinking.